Thinking of a project management career......

 ......or perhaps you were recently “volunteered” to be a Project Manager......

-If you have decided to take project management courses and eventually want to earn your project management certificate through either PMI or IPMA (more on them below), I suggest going to one of the accredited, “name” institutions that offer online courses, as post-graduate certificates in a specific project management discipline.
+If you have decided to further your Project Management Career and take project management courses to eventually earn your project management certificate through either PMI or IPMA (more on them below), I suggest going to an organization that offers online courses.
+Perhaps even an organization that will provide a post-graduate certificates in a specific project management discipline.

-There are two major project management professional associations worldwide – the Project Management Institute and the International Project Management Association.
+There are two major project management professional associations worldwide – the Project Management Institute (PMI) and the International Project Management Association (IPMA).
 Both offer their own networking opportunities, resources, publications, and certification, with no collaboration between the two organizations.

-Although I am a member of both, I highly recommend membership in at least one of these organizations (I recommend joining the one you decide to certify with).
+Although I am a member of both, I highly recommend membership in at least one of these organizations (I recommend you join the one with whom you decide to certify).
 Both also have a good international presence.